What's on this site

 Where possible I have tried to credit source or photographer for the images used on this site.
 If you know where credit is due for an image on this site, please contact me.
 Sources are listed in the text or on the Sources page, all other material is copyright J. Hieminga.

-There have been several instances now where material from this site has been copied for use on other websites.
+There have been several instances now where material from this site has been copied for use on other websites or on social media sites.
 Please note that while I may have permission to use photos and text on this site, unless you contacted the copyright holders yourself, you do not!
 Blatantly copying material from this site is therefore not allowed!
 I will be more than happy to arrange permission when needed, and when kindly asked, but until this has been arranged any material on this site is for personal use only!

 Questions that will be asked frequently